 • Individuals diagnosed with Thalassemia.

-• Clients with communication disabilities, special needs, or Special Educational Needs (Client must be able to receive, send, process, and comprehend concepts, thought, and feelings verbally and non verbally).
+• Clients with communication disabilities, special needs, or Special Educational Needs (Client must be able to receive, send, process, and comprehend concepts, thoughts, and feelings verbally and non-verbally).

-• Hijama is not recommended a 3 days before or after getting vaccinated, exceptions apply.
+• Hijama is not recommended 3 days before or after getting vaccinated, exceptions apply.

 • Hijama can’t be performed on Baker’s Cyst.

-• Hijama can’t be performed on points of acute inflammation, knee effusion, right on Eczematic Plaques, Psoriatic Patches, Varicose veins, body orifices, eyes, lymph nodes, fractured bones, on fungal infections or on areas that has transudate fluid.
+• Hijama can’t be performed on sites of acute inflammation, knee effusion, right-on Eczematic Plaques, Neuropathy, Psoriatic Patches, Varicose veins, body orifices, eyes, lymph nodes, fractured bones, on fungal infections, or on areas that have transudate fluid.